Maybe one day there will be made a series about tanzanite. An attempt of the scenario by Wondermondo:

 The first episode: “False start”

 In January 1967 young Maasai man Ndugu Jumanne Ngoma was going to visit his relatives in Kiteto village.
 As he crossed the low Merelani Hills, he noticed something unusual – blue, transparent gems.
 He was not in a hurry – thus he stopped and started to pick up these stones.
 Over the course of several hours, he collected some 5 kilograms of these natural wonders.
-Value of this find today would be at least one – two million US dollars.
+The value of this find today would be at least one-two million US dollars.

 When Ndugu reached Kiteto, his friends advised him to take a bus and go to Nairobi to sell the blue stones in the gem market.
 There he definitely will get better profit than in the nearby Arusha town.

 Thus Ndugu borrowed some money and went to Nairobi.
 He found an office of gemstone dealers, went in and showed the gems.
 “Leave them here, we will determine their value (if any) and will send an answer to you somewhat later” – said dealers and the simple country boy agreed – just asked for some money to return home.

 It seems, these dealers still are busy trying to find out the value of these stones and Ndugu (if he is at good health) still is waiting for the message from Nairobi…

 The second episode: “It begins”